Secondary school students

 Email: education.isp@sa.gov.au

-With access to a range of quality and affordable accommodation options most international students live on campus or organise private rental accommodation.
+Most international tertiary students live on campus or organise private rental accommodation.

 Some international students prefer homestay: